 Launching of U-INSPIRE Metro Manila Chapter

-U-INSPIRE Philippines Vice President for Metro Manila, Ms. Liza Velle Ramos, officer-in-charge of the Makati Disaster Risk Reduction and Management Office (DRRMO), led the launching of U-INSPIRE Metro Manila.
+U-INSPIRE Philippines Vice President for Metro Manila, Ms. Liza Velle Ramos, officer-in-charge of the Makati Disaster Risk Reduction and Management Office (DRRMO), led the launching of U-INSPIRE Metro Manila on October 3, 2019.
 As President of U-INSPIRE Philippines, I gave an overview of our new organization and presented plans for the next few months.
 Other U-INSPIRE Philippines officers present were Dr. Mica Carada, VP for Luzon, and Ms. Justine Arela, Secretary.
 U-INSPIRE mentors, Prof. Gretchen Kalonji of the Institute for Disaster Management and Reconstruction, Sichuan University – Hong Kong Polytechnic University and Dr. Noralene Uy of Ateneo de Manila University, were also in attendance.
 Aside from students, teachers, and practitioners, out-of-school youth were also invited to attend the inclusive event.

 Establishment of U-INSPIRE Philippines